-Our Geography curriculum links Computing skills integrally through the use of video, data collection in tables and web searching for appropriate information to enhance learning.
+Our Geography curriculum links Computing skills integrally using video, data collection in tables and web searching for appropriate information to enhance learning.
 A key skill taught through Geography here is the choice for a website which is of use but also appropriate and reliable.
 This is applied in different ways across the year groups with structured searches and teacher directed information collection.
-Computing skills are also used to create graphs in order to analyse data.
+Computing skills are also used to create graphs to analyse data.